Abdul-WriteCodes/PanelStatX/README.md

 - The **time column** identifies the period (e.g. year, quarter)
 - All other numeric columns can serve as dependent or independent variables

+---

+## Key Features
 Analysing panel data correctly requires specialised estimators that account for hidden differences between entities and time trends.
 PanelStatX handles all of this for you automatically.

----

-## Key Features

-PanelStatX is designed and engineered to do support the following
+The system is designed and engineered to support the following

-### Regression Models
+-	Regression Models
 	- **Pooled OLS** — a standard regression baseline treating all observations equally
 	- **Fixed Effects (Two-Way)** — controls for both entity-specific and time-specific unobserved heterogeneity via within-group demeaning
 	- **Random Effects (GLS)** — a Swamy-Arora variance-components estimator with quasi-demeaning; appropriate when entity effects are uncorrelated with regressors

 ### Statistical Diagnostics
 - Coefficient table with standard errors, t-statistics, p-values, and significance stars (`***`, `**`, `*`)